Hari-Prasath-M91/cifar10-resnet50-intel/README.md

 - **Weighted Recall:** 60.99%
 - **Weighted F1-Score:** 60.55%

-These metrics provide a baseline for the model's performance on CIFAR-10 with the current configuration.
+These metrics provides a baseline for the model's performance on CIFAR-10 with the current configuration.

 ## License